gatesphere/pilaje/README.md

 !macros | Lists defined macros.
 !stacks | Lists all stacks and their current size.
 !import | Pops the top item (n) from the stack and reads in the script file whose name is n.
+!prev   | Change back to your previous stack.

 **Creating new stacks**
 Pilaje creates one stack upon startup, `$main`.
 You can create as many other stacks